-Mary S. Calderone & Eric Johnson First published in 1981, this stra
+Mary S. Calderone & Eric Johnson

 First published in 1981, this straightforward, comprehensive guide to human sexuality has been expanded and thoroughly updated to contain new information on AIDS, adolescent sexuality and pregnancy, homosexuality, and the sexuality of older adults.
 Contains a reading list, arranged by age group.
 1989, 288 pp., \$18.95.